RESOStandards/transport/README.md

 * Create a new branch for the proposal by choosing the next available RCP number.
   - The branch name should be created from the RCP number and use a short and meaningful name so others understand what the proposal does.
   - It should also include the current version of the proposal affected.
-  - If the change proposal affects an existing version, a tag should be included specifying whether the proposed changes result in a major, minor, or patch level change to the existing spec.
+  - If the change proposal affects an existing version, a tag should be included specifying whether the proposed changes result in a major, minor or patch change to the existing spec.
   - Example: `rcp-040-fancy-new-web-api-feature-2.0.0-major`.
 * Use the RCP Template to create a change proposal.
 * When the proposal is ready for review, create a Draft PR so that it may be reviewed by the community and chairs.